tristantbg/kirby-resize-on-demand-plugin/README.md

 Based on these information, the router runs a function that finds the original image, resizes it and serves the resized image via a chunked `readfile()`.

 The MD5 hash at the end of the image name is intended for cache-busting.
 (See _Recommendations_ below).
 So if you replace the original image, the hash changes and the browser will request a new resized image instead of loading a cached version.
-Also, any resized version of the original image is deleted, if its 12 character MD5 hash no longer mathes the current hash.
+Also, any resized version of the original image is deleted, if its 12 character MD5 hash no longer matches the current hash.

 #### Limitations and Security: